WUK-SR/banner_magic/README.md

 Complete this step for each variable that you want to be changed in the HTML code.

 ### Tweaking the config
+To adjust the application to work with the updated template and data some config settings need to be changed.